The Olmsted Air Force Base, which was located where the Harrisburg International Airport is today, was a part of Middletown for decades.

 Naturally, this was not the first time the depot had pitched in on military war efforts.
 During World War II (1939-1945), the Middletown Air Depot had fixed 2,325 engines in one month, shattering previous records.
 Since it was the largest airplane engine overhaul center in the world (at the time of WWII), employment at the base sky-rocketed to 17,000 workers.
 Many areas in Middletown (such as Oak Hills and Pineford) were developed to house the base’s personnel.
 When Pearl Harbor was attacked by Japan on December 7, 1941, the Air Force base became an important part of the war effort, helping mainly with supplies.
 They were involved in World War I, World War II, the Berlin Airlift, the Korean Conflict, the Cold War, and even the Vietnam War.
 In 1959, the base expanded and remodeled its buildings and runway along with being able to house several versions of supply planes, fighter jets (and do maintenance on their weapons systems).
 In 1960 it became the only guided air-to-air rocket overhaul/testing base for the Air Force’s Falcon missile.

 However, in the mid-1960s, Air Force leadership determined that land was not available for the expansion needed for additional supply and maintenance buildings, and on November 19, 1964, the base was declared officially shut down.
 Once the base was closed, many base employees were relocated to new bases.
 However, since it employed over 10,000 civilians, many simply lost work, making the closure difficult news for Middletown.
 Not only did the shutdown leave the town shocked, but it also took a large amount of the town’s economy down with it.
-To help with the economic impact of shutting down the base, the government announced that they would replace a sizable portion of the base with an airport to produce revenue, to be known as the Harrisburg-York State Airport.
-In addition, the northern part of the base became the Capitol Campus of the Pennsylvania State University (now Penn State Harrisburg), dedicated as a graduate and upper division school.
+In 1968, to help with the economic impact of shutting down the base, the government replaced a sizable portion of the base with an airport to produce revenue, named the Olmsted State Airport.
+However, in 1973, the airport, turned international and was renamed the Harrisburg International Airport (Its Airport Code is MDT for Middletown).
+In 1966, the northern part of the air base became the Capitol Campus of the Pennsylvania State University (now Penn State Harrisburg), dedicated as a graduate and upper division school.
 In 1998, the Commonwealth of Pennsylvania transferred the ownership of the airport over to the Susquehanna Area Regional Airport Authority (SARAA).
-The airport, turned international and was then later renamed the Harrisburg International Airport (Its Airport Code is MDT for Middletown).
 The airport, which now has three terminals, has accommodated several presidential visits on Air Force One.
 As of today, the Special Operations Wing of the Pennsylvania Air National Guard still operates there leaving a small portion of the previous base still intact.

 Story prepared by: Alexis Jefferson